+where:

-Results
+Experiments and Results

 A data base of 30 breast ultrasound images with a lesion were acquired with a GE Heatlhcare Voluson 73 in the Changhua Christian Hospital.
 The images have a size of 181x163 pixels.
-After manual localization of the breast tumor and the selection of the region of interest the images were inputted to open source software itk-SNAP for image enhancement and semi-automatic segmentation supervised by the specialist.
+After manual localization of the breast tumor and the selection of the region of interest the images were processed in the open source software itk-SNAP for image enhancement and semi-automatic segmentation supervised by the specialist.

 Contrast enhancement using texture descriptors

-Measuring contrast enhancement can be done with different approaches, there is no standardized solution for this, it is important to include several methods for this purpose in order to have a good contrast enhancement evaluation23.
+Contrast enhancement can be evaluated with different indices, there is no standardized solution for this, therefore it is important to calculate several indices for this purpose, in order to have a good contrast enhancement evaluation23.
 To evaluate the ability of the texture descriptors listed in table 1 to enhance the contrast between the tumor region and the surrounding tissue we used the signal to noise ratio (SNR) and the contrast to noise ratio (CNR) both used by Liao et al5.